Open source · MIT licensed

 Featured

-Handpicked examples that show off the language's native features.
+These examples use the language for common app logic.
 Each one runs in your browser.

-Price a subscription invoice with typed plan enums and semantic money values.
+Price a subscription invoice from the plan and quantity.